Test Driven Development with AI: Proven Workflow That Saved 2.5 Days

 Refactor with AI suggestions and test validation

-Benefits: Speed of AI + quality of TDD, consistent outputs across team, comprehensive edge case coverage, reduced developer fatigue
+Timeline: 1-2 days.
+Benefits: Speed of AI plus quality of TDD, consistent outputs across team, thorough edge case coverage.

 How Different AI Coding Assistants Fit This Workflow